Emmotes/ic_modron_library/docs/Drizzt.md

 |   | ![Melee Icon](images/melee.png) |   | Strong | [https://ic.byteglow.com/modron/JVe4p8EMGmubaD44vurWN](https://ic.byteglow.com/modron/JVe4p8EMGmubaD44vurWN) | 2.13e43% |
 | ![Magic Icon](images/magic.png) | ![Melee Icon](images/melee.png) | ![Ranged Icon](images/ranged.png) | Modest | [https://ic.byteglow.com/modron/I_8g095yWaHD-a-z3QeAJ](https://ic.byteglow.com/modron/I_8g095yWaHD-a-z3QeAJ) | 2.18e42% |

-The choice is between the non-magic variant of the Magic core and the default Strong core.
-My personal recommendation is the default Strong core for health since the damage is fairly similar - though feel free to switch if you wish.
+The listed cores are all similar enough in damage for Drizzt that you should use whichever you have the more favourable pipes for.
+Though I would not recommend the Magic core as it doesn't have any health nodes.

 [Back to Top](#top)